 - A University Fleet Vehicle may be assigned to a specific individual if authorized.
 Such authorization is to be granted only if one or more of the conditions are met:

 - The vehicle is specially equipped to perform law enforcement services and the law enforcement employee is on call 24 hours a day.

-- The employee’s work assignment requires traveling to numerous locations over a considerable territory, with infrequent stops at the employee’s headquarters.
+- The employee’s work assignment requires traveling to numerous locations, over a considerable territory, with infrequent stops at the employee’s headquarters.

-- The employee is regularly subject to special or emergency calls from his/her
+- The employee is regularly subject to special or emergency calls from his/her residence during non-duty hours.

-- When the employee has complied with the provisions of Illinois Vehicle Code (625 ILC 5/10-101(b) and the Illinois Administrative Code Title 44 Sec.
+- The employee has complied with the provisions of Illinois Vehicle Code (625 ILC 5/10-101(b) and the Illinois Administrative Code Title 44 Sec.
 5040.500 certification form.